DSD-DBS/capella-collab-manager/docs/user/docs/sessions/troubleshooting.md

     1. Open the Capella search
     1. Search for `Event logs` and click on the following entry:
-    1. One should now see the list of events.
-One can try to find an entry with a matching timestamp.
+    1. You should now see the list of events and you can try to find an entry with a matching timestamp.

 ??? question "The clipboard doesn't work anymore."

     This is a known bug with our used `RDP`-server `xrdp`. `xrdp` maintains so called `channels`, which are managed by the process `chansrv`.
 One channel is `cliprdr`, which enables the clipboard feature.
-However, the `chansrv` doesn't terminate properly on session disconnects and `chansrv` doesn't accept new connections.
+However, `chansrv` doesn't terminate properly on session disconnects and `chansrv` doesn't accept new connections.
 This leads to the fact that the clipboard doesn't work anymore after a reconnect.
 The bug is tracked in the